+Preliminary excess purchase price \$ 157,485 Less: net intangible asset (58,004) Deferred tax liability of intangible asset (discussed in note (F)) 22,512 Write-off of deferred financing fees (discussed in note (D)) 6,190 Accrued change in control payments (discussed in note (E)) 7,615 Net change in goodwill \$ 135,798

+GEO has not performed a detailed valuation analysis necessary to determine the fair market values of Cornell's assets to be acquired and liabilities to be assumed.
+Accordingly, the pro forma financial statements do not include a

-- (D) Other Non-Current Assets reflects an adjustment for the deferred financing fees of \$3.8 million associated with GEO's repayment of Cornell's 10/4% Senior Notes due 2012 and Cornell's outstanding borrowings under its Revolver.
+(D) Other Non-Current Assets reflects an adjustment for the deferred financing fees of \$3.8 million associated with the \$150.0 million of committed financing under the accordion feature of GEO's Senior Credit Facility.
 See Note (G).
-This increase to deferred costs was offset by the elimination of Cornell's deferred finance costs of approximately \$6.2 million as of March 31, 2010 which are not recognized in accordance with the fair value accounting for business combinations. - (E) This adjustment reflects estimated non-recurring transaction expenses of \$19.0 million that are expensed.
+This increase to deferred costs was offset by the elimination of Cornell's deferred finance costs of approximately \$6.2 million as of March 31, 2010 which are not recognized in accordance with the fair value accounting for business combinations.

+(E) This adjustment reflects estimated non-recurring transaction expenses of \$19.0 million that are expensed.
 In addition, the combined company will reflect an opening balance sheet liability of \$7.6 million of automatic change in control payments outlined in the terms of certain Cornell executive employee agreements.
-These change in control payments are triggered by the merger and are reflected as an adjustment to the purchase price. - (F) This adjustment reflects deferred income taxes which are associated with preliminary estimated identifiable intangible assets associated with the management contracts.
+These change in control payments are triggered by the merger and are reflected as an adjustment to the purchase price.
+These payments are included as liabilities for the purposes of Cornell's closing balance sheet and recorded as a reduction of Cornell's net assets.
+The expense related to the establishment of the change in control liability is an expense to Cornell and therefore has been excluded from the Pro Forma Unaudited Condensed Combined Statements of Income.
+This treatment is consistent with ASC 805-20-25-3 and 805-10-25-20 through 805-10-25-23 which provides guidance to distinguish the accounting for items exchanged as part of the business combination versus transactions outside of the business combination.

+(F) This adjustment reflects deferred income taxes which are associated with preliminary estimated identifiable intangible assets associated with the management contracts.
 Refer to Note (C) for GEO's calculation of the preliminary estimated identifiable intangible assets.
 The deferred income tax liability is calculated using GEO's domestic estimated effective income tax rate, as follows (in '000's):